Table of Contents

 Get a Business Loan With OnDeck Within 24h!

-Of course, the obvious tradeoff with an online process and one day financing is that the rates are going to be steep.
-This is inevitable, and something that each small business is going to need to personally evaluate.
-The weighted average APR for OnDeck term loans is 49.06% while the weighted average for lines of credit is 35.2%
+The obvious trade-off with an online application process and one-day financing is that the rates will be steep.
+This is inevitable and something that each small business is going to need to evaluate personally.
+The weighted average APR for OnDeck term loans is 49.06%, while the weighted average for lines of credit is 35.2%

 The figures are gathered from the last quarter of 2019 and such rates are very high.
 However, for businesses with stronger fundamentals, the rates can go as low as ~10% for both lines of credit and term loans.
 On a more positive note, OnDeck is one of the few lenders that actually discloses the weighted average, while others advertise lower range figures.

-OnDeck is also a lot more stringent in terms of eligibility requirements.
-Businesses will need to have more capital, a longer inception timeline, and a higher credit rating for the purposes of qualification.
-However, it’s still better than banks in this regard, who often don’t work with businesses that have a credit score lower than 720.
+OnDeck is more stringent in terms of eligibility requirements.
+Businesses will need to have more capital, a longer inception timeline, and a higher credit rating to qualify.
+However, it’s still better than banks in this regard, which often don’t work with businesses with a credit score lower than 720.

-It’s important to understand that the OnDeck loan is deducted from your balance daily or weekly, not monthly.
-So make sure you have some capital in your account each and every day (or week) to pay off this deduction.
+It’s important to understand that the OnDeck loan repayment is deducted from your balance daily or weekly, not monthly.
+So make sure you have some capital in your account every day (or week) to pay off this deduction.
 Alternatively, you will incur a late payment penalty.
-The line of credit is weekly, the term loan is either daily or weekly (depending on your circumstances).
+The line of credit is weekly; the term loan is either daily or weekly (depending on your circumstances).